Belzedar94/PokeBot/README.md

 It works by:

-- Reading game state/events from a small “bridge” file inside the game folder
+- Reading game state/events from a small bridge file inside the game folder (`agent_bridge.rb`)
 - Taking screenshots of the game window
 - Asking Gemini what buttons to press (as strict JSON)
 - Pressing those keys for you